fatjetagashi/rsa_encryption_is_gr1_2025/README.md

 - **Professor / Course Instructor:** _Prof.
 Dr. Blerim REXHA_ — for providing the theoretical foundations of cryptography and information security that guided the development of this RSA-based encryption system.

-- **Assistant:** _PhD.c Mërgim H. HOTI_ — for continuous support, guidance, and clarification throughout the project, especially regarding secure implementation practices and cryptographic workflows.
+- **Assistant:** _Dr.
+Sc.
+Mërgim H. HOTI_ — for continuous support, guidance, and clarification throughout the project, especially regarding secure implementation practices and cryptographic workflows.

 - Everyone on the project team.